kptl823/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

+Tasks are a key component of agile project management, breaking down user stories into smaller, actionable steps that can be assigned and tracked.

-Task Title: [Short, descriptive title for the tasks]
+Task Title: Set up Google Analytics for website

-User Story: [Reference the user story that this task supports]

-Description: [Describe the task in more detail.
-What needs to be done?
-What are the acceptance criteria?
-What are the dependencies?]

-Effort Estimate: [Provide an estimate of the time required to complete the task, usually in hours or points]

-Assigned To: [Assign the task to a team member who will be responsible for completing it]

-Priority: [Indicate the relative priority of this task compared to other tasks in the sprint]

-Status: [Track the status of the task, such as "not started", "in progress", "blocked", or "completed"]

-Notes: [Include]
+User Story: As a website owner, I want to track website traffic so that I can improve my website's performance.

+Description: Install Google Analytics on the website, create a new Google Analytics account, and configure tracking code on all pages of the website.
+Acceptance criteria include verifying that the tracking code is correctly installed and tracking website traffic data is visible in the Google Analytics account.

+Effort Estimate: 2 hours

+Assigned To: Racheal

+Priority: Medium

+Status: In progress

+Notes: Racheal needs access to the website hosting account to add the tracking code